skulltech/sumit-ghosh.com/_drafts/2020-04-20-hijacking-library-functions-code-injection-ld-preload.md

 ### The _init function

 Okay, but `/bin/true` does not call _any_ libc function whatsoever.
 How can we inject code into that?
 Enter the `_init` function.
 The `_init` and `_fini` functions are run at the start and end of the loading process, respectively.
-It is a remmant of the antiquity though, and not recommeneded to overwrite `_init` and `_fini`.
+It is a remmant of the antiquity, and it's usually not recommeneded to overwrite `_init` and `_fini`.
 The modern practice is writing constructors and destructors.

 References ::
 - https://tldp.org/HOWTO/Program-Library-HOWTO/miscellaneous.html